UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_on_bianca_details.md

 ### GPU nodes on Bianca

-- Nodes with Nvidia A100 40 GB and 80 GB.
+- Nodes with Nvidia A100 40 GB.
 - All GPU nodes have at least 256 GB RAM (fat nodes) with 16 CPU cores and 2 GPUs per node.
 - In order to avoid GPU misuse, a project cannot request more than 7 GPU nodes, in total.
 - SBATCH options: